 This section describes our Program Outcomes (Section B.3.1) and their relation to the Program Educational Objectives (B.3.2).
 Section B.3.3 describes our process for evaluating outcomes, as well as the process by which the assessment results are applied to further develop and improve the program.
-Section B.3.4 describes evaluation of our results, and B.3.5 describes changes that we have made to the program in response to the assessments.
-Finally, Section B.3.6 identifies the materials that will be available to examiners during the site visit.
+Section B.3.4 describes evaluation of our results, and B.3.5 describes other outcome analysis assessments.
+Section 3.6 describes changes that we have made to the program in response to the assessments, Section 3.7 outlines changes to Freshman Chemistry, and finally Section B.3.8 identifies the materials that will be available to examiners during the site visit.